ccania/100-days-of-code/log.md

 **Today's Progress**: Tonight I worked more on my color generator.
 I'm working on adding an option to save a color swatch.

 **Thoughts:** I became discouraged when I looked online for other ways to create a random color generator using the hexadecimal system.
-I found (what appears to me) a very efficient and sophisticated way of doing this.
+I found (what appears to be) a very efficient and sophisticated way of doing this.
 The solution is by [Erin Hayming](http://stackoverflow.com/questions/1484506/random-color-generator-in-javascript).
 I'm reminded that I have SO MUCH TO LEARN.
-Someone credits Paul Irish in work he has cited on random color generators which I plan to look into as well.
+Someone credits Paul Irish's work on random color generators, which I plan to look into as well.

 ```var color = "#";
 for (k = 0; k < 3; k++) {